New Hampshire Doctorate Psychology Programs

 List of PsyD Degree Programs in New Hampshire

-A total of three psychology doctorates are available in the state of New Hampshire, and two of the three are Psy.D. degrees, while the third is a Doctor of Philosophy (Ph.D.).
+Two psychology doctorates are available in the state of New Hampshire, and they’re both Psy.D. degrees.
 Take a closer look at the specifics and vital stats of each program.

 Antioch University New England

 Antioch University’s Keene campus is home to a Psy.D. in Clinical Psychology that first earned APA accreditation in 1986.
 Antioch New England students also benefit from the operation of several psychological service and research centers housed at the New Hampshire campus.
-A total of 170 students have completed the program since 2009, and they’ve earned licensure at an 88% clip.
+A total of 126 students completed the program between 2014 and 2024, and they’ve earned licensure at an 87% clip.

 Rivier University

-Rivier’s newly APA-accredited Psy.D.
-(2019) has a unique dual focus in counseling and school psychology, which are two of the most popular specialty areas within the Psy.D. community.
+Rivier’s Psy.D. program gained its APA accreditation in 2019.
+It has a unique dual focus in counseling and school psychology, which are two of the most popular specialty areas within the Psy.D. community.
 Students complete quite a lengthy internship (2,000 hours) in the final year of the program, further setting it apart among others in psychology.
-Only four students have completed the program since its inception, and so far the licensure rate is 25%.
+From 2013 when students were first admitted to this program, up until 2022, 16 students have graduated and half of those have become licensed.

 How to Become a Psychologist in New Hampshire